ProfessorConfundus/CLI-Calc/README.md

 PC's Command Line Calculator
 ============================

 This is a calculator based entirely in the Command Line Interface.
 It is supposed to be a sort of test project for myself to help me learn Go.
+It is currently *severly* incomplete, and does not serve any useful functionality yet.

 ## Documentation